analiahojman/javaProgramming/README.txt

 Author of the project: Analia Hojman
-Da: January 2015
+Date: January 2015

-My main goal with this application is to show my knowledge in Java programming.
+The main goal of this application is to show my knowledge in Java programming.
 The project is still in progress so some functionalities and tests are missing.

 Description:
 The application is a rest API that allows to build different informatives such as newspaper or digital newspaper with their articles/posts.